qpbp/blog/_posts/2016-07-05-build-telegram-bot-using-es6.md

 <img src="/assets/images/build-telegram-bot-part-one/preview.jpg" alt="Build a Telegram bot using Node and Babel.js, Pt 1" width="100%">

-Telegram is a big messaging platform, that allows users to fast messaging.
+TTelegram is a big messaging platform, allows users to quickly exchange messages.
 In June 2015 Telegram team announced the bot platform, so it meant a new market for developers.
-Using different server-based technologies you can build you own bots, with various functionality and which can be fun or resolve serious business issues and processes.
+Using different server-based technologies you can build your own bots with various functionality that can resolve serious business issues and processes or just be fun

 In this article, step-by-step, we will build a simple telegram bot using Node.js and Babel.js.
-The bot will send the how many time is passed from the begining of year, month, day.
-Hope, using my notes, you will create a couple useful bots for Telegram and the moment when you read this article will be the great point to start your own army of bots.
+The bot will send the how many time was passed from the begining of year, a month, a day.
+I hope you could create a couple useful bots for Telegram using my notes, and the time spent reading my article will start a great point to begin your own army of bots.
 So, let's go.

 ## Getting token for a new bot